neuroinformatics-unit/HowTo/docs/source/guides/Data-sharing.md

 ## Code
 Original code can be hosted in a public GitHub/GitLab repository, hosted on an organisational account (i.e. not an individual account).
 This could be the [SWC organisation](https://github.com/SainsburyWellcomeCentre), or that of a particular team, lab or collaboration.
-Code should include an [appropriate license](https://howto.neuroinformatics.dev/guides/Licensing.html), and may include a [DOI](https://www.doi.org/) (e.g. using [Zenodo](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content)).
+To enable re-use, code should include an [appropriate license](https://howto.neuroinformatics.dev/guides/Licensing.html).

+To ensure a permanent archive of the code associated with a publication a [DOI](https://www.doi.org/) should be created (e.g. using [Zenodo](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content)).

 ## Data
 ### Repository